6 Best Car Drying Towels of 2023

-Although they hold around 9 times their own weight in water, you really do need two of these to complete the job in one go … they just seem to lack a little something compared to their Woolly Mammoth drying towel, despite being the same size – 25” x 36”.
+They hold around 9 times their own weight in water, but you really do need two of these to complete the job in one go.
+They just seem to lack a little something compared to their Woolly Mammoth drying towel, despite being the same size – 25″ x 36″.

 If you’re a Chemical Guys fan-boy and don’t want the expense of the Woolly Mammoth, then this is the drying towel for you.
-Ultimate finish, providing you use two of them.
+Ultimate finish, if you use two of them.

 Viking Car Care Waffle Weave Drying Towel

 - Rating: 4.5 / 5